-Every year for the last several, we have been scrambling at the end of the year to fully fund our three Kenyan ophthalmologists, Dr.’s Matende, Korir and Mashep.
-We receive a portion of their salaries from a private foundation who contributes to Lighthouse, part from their work in the ministry in Mombasa when patients have an ability to pay (an overwhelming minority of the patients we see), and that leaves about $60,000 that we have to come up with every year to fund these hard working, Christian medical missionary eye doctors.
+Every year for the last several, we have been scrambling at the end of the year to fully fund our three Kenyan ophthalmologists, Dr.’s Matende, Korir and Sawe.
+We receive a portion of their salaries from a private foundation who contributes to Lighthouse, part from their work in the ministry in Mombasa when patients have an ability to pay (a small minority of the patients we see), and that leaves about $60,000 that we have to come up with every year to fund these hard working, Christian medical missionary eye doctors.

 These doctors are essential for our continued evangelism for Christ in this largely Muslim area, where eye care and surgery is so much in need, but there are so few eye doctors to go around.
 Did you know that in the U.S. there is one ophthalmologist for every 16,000 people, but in Kenya there is only one for every million people?
 In Africa, if you are blind from cataract, you die 10 years earlier than a sighted person due to neglect.
 So in Africa, cataract blindness is a fatal disease.
 We use optical, medical and surgical eye care as our opening to have a conversation about Jesus, and as our patient’s eyes are opened physically, so are their hearts to the truth of His saving grace.